Incogdino/pdfix/README.md

 1. Merging two (or more) pdf files together.
 2. Removing specified pages from a pdf file.
+3. Extracting specified pages from a pdf file.

 More features are planned in the planned enhancement section.